 The opportunities available are provided by local volunteer-involving organisations and charities that recruit new helpers by contacting VANL.

-For further information about the types of volunteering you can do, you can view a national database of volunteering opportunities online by visiting Volunteer Scotland (add link to search page with ML postcode)
+For further information about the types of volunteering you can do, you can view a national database of volunteering opportunities online by searching here.

 Why Do People Volunteer?